Revolving door (politics): Consequences

 Scientific papers have demonstrated the consequences of the revolving doors practice and the side effects of those movements are numerous.
 These can be beneficial either for the companies or for the regulatory bodies.

 Authors, such as David Miller and William Dinan, have claimed that there are risks when going in and out of revolving doors.
-The consequences of this movement can be conflict of interest or the loss of confidence in the regulating institutions.
+The consequences of this movement can be a conflict of interest or the loss of confidence in the regulating institutions.
 Another possible side effect of the revolving door practice is that regulators could give away confidential information held by the financial institutions, which would give companies the possibility to get access to information and people involved in the decision-making process of regulating authorities.
 Revolving doors can also lead to unfair competition advantage as well as an unfair distribution of influencing power.
 Economic distortion can be explained through the fact that so-called too-big-to-fail firms generate their power in the market through the mechanism of the revolving door and not through salient choices.
 This is due to the fact that big companies have more money than smaller ones and can thus allow themselves to hire more revolvers.

 Another aspect of the revolving door practice is that regulators might be incentivized to push for softer regulation in order to gain access later on in the private sector.
-Vice versa, regulators can also be influenced to demand for stronger stances in policy fields that will benefit the regulator if he aims at a future career in the private sector.
+Vice versa, regulators can also be influenced to demand stronger stances in policy fields that will benefit the regulator if he aims at a future career in the private sector.

 Furthermore, revolving doors make it easier for regulatory agencies to find adequate and qualified workers.

 In practice, banks can gain unlawful advantages by legally and illegally manipulating the different stages of policy-making.
 They can have an impact on the formulation, adoption and implementation of laws, public policies or regulations in different ways: